 I apologize for this coming today.
 Network issues ?

-On the night that Folarin’s mother passed away, he was with her.
+On the night Folarin’s mother passed away, he was with her.
 None of the family members were present.
 He had asked them all to go home.
 Nobody sensed what was about to happen.
 The old woman seemed in good spirits.
 The doctors said she was leaving the next day.
-The brain hemorrhage that had caused her to pass out in her bathroom and landed her in the hosa month ago was now managed and she was good to go.
+The brain hemorrhage that had caused her to pass out in her bathroom and landed her in the hospital month ago was now managed and she was good to go.
 Everyone expected her back home and in good health.
 They had all missed her; everyone except Folarin who stood staring at her while she slept.

 And as if she sensed it, she opened her eyes and asked why he was standing by the window.
 Normally he would sit beside her and watch her sleep.

 His startling question elicited a narrowing of her eyes and then a scowl.
 “Why would you ask me such a question, Afolarin?
 Or even use that tone on me?”

 Earlier in the day, he had run into a former neighbor he had been acquainted with during his childhood in Ikotun.
 The woman had been the housemaid of the man that owned the large compound in which his family lived.
 The man had been a huge, menacing bully that liked to speak in a fake British accent and use confusing grammar to intimidate people.
 He had been to the UK just once, but to him, it was enough reason to be a pain to his tenants.
 His family had not lived with him; they lived in Ijebu Ode at the time.
 When he passed away in an accident, Folarin had secretly rejoiced over his demise for a couple of days.
 It had all been childish foolishness but he was certain that no one in the compound really mourned him.